Replacement Plumbing2021 Mar 14

 Last weekend Andrew and I replaced the water plumbing in his house.
 The supply lines were galvanized steel and internal rust was restricting the water flow.

 His house was built almost a hundred years ago.
-I could see that some plumbing work had been done over that time, but we tore out and completely replaced all the supply water lines.
+I could see that some additional plumbing work had been done since that time.
+However, we tore out and completely replaced all the supply and most of the drain water lines.
 (Day 1)

 Austin helped Andrew and I on this first day, so it was very enjoyable to work together as a team on this project.